qutip/HierarchicalEOM.jl/docs/src/spectrum.md

 M::AbstractHEOMLSMatrix

 # the input state can be in either type (but usually ADOs):
-ρ::AbstractMatrix # the reduced density operator
+ρ::QuantumObject # the reduced density operator
 ρ::ADOs # the ADOs solved from "evolution" or "SteadyState"

-P::AbstractMatrix
+P::QuantumObject
-Q::AbstractMatrix
+Q::QuantumObject

 # the spectrum value for the specific frequency ω which need to be solved
 ωlist = 0:0.5:2 # [0.0, 0.5, 1.0, 1.5, 2.0]